-The Great Spas of Europe
+The Great Spa Towns of Europe

-A New European UNESCO World Heritage Site
+A European UNESCO World Heritage Site

 The Great Spa Towns of Europe, which were founded around natural mineral springs, together provide an exceptional testimony to the phenomenon of European balneology which reached its heyday between the 18th century and the early decades of the 20th century.